Reviews You Can Rely On

 Upper Comfort

 Aside from style, the first thing we notice about a shoe is its upper comfort.
-We are highly picky about how the tongue and lace combo touches our feet — nobody wants the lace bed digging into their upper foot — so we weed out the aggressive from the smooth.
-The flexibility of materials, foot box shape, and overall upper design and construction all play into this, ideally coalescing in a shoe that lets you forget you're even wearing it.
+We are highly picky about how the tongue and lace combo touches our feet — nobody wants the lace bed digging into the top of their foot — so we weed out the aggressive from the smooth.
+The flexibility of materials, toe box shape, and overall upper design and construction all play into this, ideally coalescing in a shoe that lets you forget you're even wearing it.
 Feet often swell as your running heats up, so tight and unforgiving laces that obstruct blood flow are a sure way for a shoe to get a lower score in this area.

 running shoes womens - the upper of the novablast is lightweight, breezy, and remains...